Filly Funtasia: Accolades

 On August 23, 2018, the episode "The Blue Rainbow" (at the time known as "The Missing Student") was nominated in the Best Animation category in the 58th Asia-Pacific Film Festival, before the series premiered.
 It lost to Fundamental.

 Controversy

 In China, mostly on Weibo where the show has an official verified account there, reception of the show has been mixed since its release there.
 While some have been praising it, many articles have came out claiming that the show plagiarized My Little Pony: Friendship Is Magic, as both center on colorful equines, and that it is not a real domestic Chinese cartoon due to being a co-production and being released first in Italy.
-They also point out that the Chinese title of the show is one character off from Friendship Is Magic's.
+They also point out that in Chinese, the title of the show is one character off from Friendship Is Magic's.

 Internet popularity

 On October 16, 2013, one day after BRB Internacional had released the first trailer for Filly Funtasia on YouTube, Shaun Scotellaro of Equestria Daily had reported on the show's existence, calling Filly a "copycat brand".
 What resulted after were a lot of mixed reactions to the show, with many disregarding it as a My Little Pony: Friendship Is Magic rip-off before it premiered, and others claiming that it reminded them of the third generation ("G3") of My Little Pony (which wasn't typically regarded as good by bronies at that time).
 An intern at BRB responded calmly to a lot of the YouTube comments on the trailer that arouse from the situation before the video was privated, then unlisted with comments disabled.
 The show was also reported on the site in 2014 and 2015 due to the new trailers that were being released.

 In the midst of the brony fandom becoming aware of the show, Funtasia Daily was created by Skundi on October 24, 2013.
 The intention of the site is to report on all Filly related news, much like Equestria Daily does for Friendship Is Magic.
 Some articles were also written by Zejgar.
 As a response to the 4chan and Ponychan threads on the show dying, Skundi also created Fillychan on January 24, 2015.
 The show would gain a minimal fanbase of its own, with some taking an ironic interest in the show.
 Memes about the show were prevalent at the peak of its popularity, including the frequent joke that the show was the next generation ("G5") of My Little Pony.

 Tine was interviewed by Skundi of Funtasia Daily in June 2015, using questions that were asked by the community.
 Notably, Tine noticed the Filly Funtasia fandom and acknowledged the term "Funtasian", which would be the equivalent of bronies.

 After a long period of silence, Equestria Daily would report on the show's comeback in 2019, and the reception to the show was notably more positive than it was before.
 One of the earliest reuploads of the first trailer of the show has over 1 million views as of February 2020.